feiyangfan/search-hub/packages/sdk/README.md

 # SDK – Learning Notes (beginner-friendly)
 *author: <your name>*

 > I wrote these notes as I was learning and building the SDK for **Search Hub**.
-If you’re new to this codebase (or SDKs in general), this is the “explain it like I’m new” version.
+If you’re new to this codebase, this is the “explain it like I’m new” version.

 NEW ROUTES SOP:
 1. write routes in API